Many programming languages have both terms and types. Terms are also sometimes called expressions.

 For instance, in Rust, the definition

-A to be an array of 32-bit signed integers (
+A to be an array, with a fixed length of 3, of 32-bit unsigned

 This is a limited form of allowing terms in types, since here, the term